 - Rolling contact

-The current report presents the results of the FE analyses performed on 2D and 3D approximations of the proposed problems.
-Since all proposed benchmarks can be reasonably well approximated with 2D or an axisymmetric solution, all target results presented here have been obtained with 2D or an axisymmetric FE analysis.
+The current report presents the results of the Finite Element Analyses performed on 2D and 3D approximations of the proposed problems.
+Since all proposed benchmarks can be reasonably well approximated with 2D or an axisymmetric solution, all target results presented here have been obtained with 2D or an axisymmetric Finite Element analysis.
 In addition, 3D analyses have been performed and the results have been compared with the initial 2D solutions (with the exception of Contact Benchmark 1).

-As a result the effect of specific parameters, such as applied mesh density, element type, contact parameter settings, number of loading steps etc. is difficult to quantify and it is not clear whether obtained differences are caused by differences in the applied FE code or differences in user input.
-The results presented in this report not only compare results of different FE codes using as closely as possible identical input parameters, but also show the effect of variations in these parameters.
+As a result the effect of specific parameters, such as applied mesh density, element type, contact parameter settings, number of loading steps etc. is difficult to quantify and it is not clear whether obtained differences are caused by differences in the applied Finite Element code or differences in user input.
+The results presented in this report not only compare results of different Finite Element codes using as closely as possible identical input parameters, but also show the effect of variations in these parameters.

 Order Ref: B02